Labels

 Auditing and Assurance

-Professionals learn how to plan and conduct security audits, assess security controls, and provide assurance to stakeholders.
+Through this training, professionals know how to perform and manage audits, evaluate security measures, and give assurance to stakeholders.

 CISM Exam Preparation Strategies